archlinux/conf.archlinux.org/content/pages/report.md

 During Arch Conf we discussed the topic of project governance and its many facets ([presentation](https://pkgbuild.com/~dvzrv/presentation/archconf2019-project-governance.pdf)).
-Historically, Arch Linux has always been somewhat of a loosly coupled meritocracy, lead by a Benevolent Dictator For Life (BDFL).
+Historically, Arch Linux has always been somewhat of a loosely coupled meritocracy, lead by a Benevolent Dictator For Life (BDFL).

 ### Problems